storyprotocol/documentation/docs/Developers/tutorials/register-stability-images.md

     //
     // NOTE: Use this code to create a new SPG NFT collection.
 You can then use the
     // `newCollection.spgNftContract` address as the `spgNftContract` argument in
-    // functions like `mintAndRegisterIpAssetWithPilTerms` in the
+    // functions like `mintAndRegisterIpAssetWithPilTerms`, which you'll see later.
-    // `main.ts` file.
     //
     // You will mostly only have to do this once.
 Once you get your nft contract address,
     // you can use it in SPG functions.